Digital Storm: Custom control boards

-In-house design and manufactured control boards for fan speed, temperature and RGB lighting can be optioned.
+In-house design and manufactured control boards for fan speed, power distribution, temperature and RGB lighting control can be optioned.

 Shipping

 In wood crate with expanding foam in PC case to prevent movement of internal hardware.

 Accolades

-Digital Storm’s systems are often reviewed by technology writers and gaming industry publications.
+Digital Storm's systems are often reviewed by technology writers and gaming industry publications.
 For their more notable systems, they have received critical acclaim and awards.

 In 2012, the company was recognized as a Design and Engineering Award Honoree for its Cryo-TEC cooling system.